kubernetes/enhancements/keps/sig-storage/1472-storage-capacity-tracking/README.md

 ### Feature enablement and rollback

 * **How can this feature be enabled / disabled in a live cluster?**
-  - [X] Feature gate
+  - [X] CSIDriver.StorageCapacity field can be modified
-    - Feature gate name: CSIStorageCapacity
-    - Components depending on the feature gate:
+    - Components depending on the field:
-      - apiserver
       - kube-scheduler

 * **Does enabling the feature change any default behavior?**

-  Enabling it only in kube-scheduler and api-server and not any of the running CSI drivers causes no changes.
+  Enabling it only in kube-scheduler and api-server by updating to a Kubernetes version where it is enabled and not in any of the running CSI drivers causes no changes.
 Everything continues as before because no `CSIStorageCapacity` objects are created and kube-scheduler does not wait for any.